-A large cyst in the distal phalanx can result in a lameness that varies from mild to severe and may be unresponsive to anti-inflammatory medication.
-There is no apparent age, breed, or sex predisposition.
-Cysts are assumed to be traumatic in origin and not part of the osteochondrosis syndrome (p 1040).
+Osseous cyst-like lesions in the distal phalanx can result in a lameness that varies from mild to severe and may be unresponsive to anti-inflammatory medication.
+There is no apparent breed or sex predisposition.
+The cysts are commonly first diagnosed in young horses (1–3 yr old) but may be diagnosed in older horses.
+It is unknown whether the cysts have a developmental or traumatic origin.
 They are most commonly located in the subchondral bone either in the extensor process or along the joint surface close to the midline; the cysts may communicate with the distal interphalangeal joint.
-The lameness usually responds to intra-articular anesthesia of the distal interphalangeal joint, and may respond to palmar digital nerve anesthesia.
+The lameness may be exacerbated with distal limb flexion, and it usually responds to intra-articular anesthesia of the distal interphalangeal joint if the cysts communicate with the joint.
+The lameness may respond to palmar digital nerve anesthesia but more commonly requires a more proximal nerve block (eg, abaxial sesamoid) for resolution of the lameness.
 Diagnosis is confirmed by radiography and/or CT.
 Differential diagnoses include keratoma, navicular disease, and primary degenerative joint disease of the distal interphalangeal joint.
-Surgical treatment includes arthroscopic debridement or arthroscope-assisted corticosteroid injection into accessible cyst-like lesions; extracapsular (through the hoof wall) approaches have been used in less accessible lesions.
-Secondary fracture of the distal phalanx (especially the extensor process) can occur due to progressive weakening of the bone.
-Some horses return to performance status, while others are salvaged for alternative uses such as breeding.
+Surgical treatment includes arthroscopic debridement; extracapsular (through the hoof wall) approaches to the cysts have been used in less accessible lesions.
+Secondary fracture of the extensor process has been reported to occur due to a cyst in that region.
+Some horses return to performance status, whereas others are used for alternative purposes such as breeding.

 Last full review/revision September 2015 by James K. Belknap, DVM, PhD, DACVS